benanne/benanne.github.io/_posts/2014-04-05-galaxy-zoo.md

 For validation purposes, I split the training set in two parts.
 I used the first 90% for training, and the remainder for validation.
 I noticed quite early on that the estimates on my validation set matched the public leaderboard pretty well.
 This implied that submitting frequently was unnecessary - but nevertheless I couldn't resist :)

-Near the end of the competition I tried retraining a model on the entire training set, including the validation data I split off, but I noticed no increase in performance on the public leaderboard, so I left it that that.
+Near the end of the competition I tried retraining a model on the entire training set, including the validation data I split off, but I noticed no increase in performance on the public leaderboard, so I left it at that.
 The separate validation set came in handy for model averaging anyway.

 ### Training algorithm